sharkir03/IDAssignment1/README.md

     4. Click "Personal Works" button.
     5. Go to "Personal Works" page.

 - Realised that I didn't cater to when the browser has bookmarks tab open.
 Issue fixed, I hope.
+Font size looks really small on a phone screen but if I make it bigger it seems to be very badly arranged.

 - I have not discovered any bugs so far.
 Unless I missed them, because I don't really know how to spot any.
 ## Credits